- Written by Dr.Mehmet Demircioglu

 If the scalp is settled, this process is usually much easier to manage.
 If the scalp is actively inflamed, covered with thick plaques, intensely itchy, or already irritated from scratching, the surgical field becomes less predictable.
 The patient may also struggle more during recovery because itching and scaling can lead to too much touching, rubbing, or picking.

-I do not see psoriasis as an automatic rejection.
-I see it as a condition that must be judged.
+Psoriasis is not an automatic rejection.
+It is a condition that must be judged.
 Some patients have small, quiet patches that are well controlled.
 Others have severe disease that flares easily and affects large areas.
 Those two patients should not receive the same answer.

 This is part of candidacy, not a separate detail.
 Being a good candidate for hair transplant surgery is not only about the donor area and the bald area.
 It also depends on whether the skin can accept surgery at the right time.